 "[One negative] dynamic occurs where one partner withdraws and avoids communication, prompting the other to aggressively pursue, provoking further withdrawal," Rabbi Slatkin says.
 "It is a vicious cycle that will lead to a feeling of disconnect."
 Finding ways to

 de-escalate your arguments and get on a more even playing-field may help prevent this pattern from sabotaging your connection.
 Tirachard Kumtanom/Shutterstock

 The way an argument starts is just as important as the way it ends.
 So if you and your partner consistently start off on the wrong foot, you may be heading towards a more likely divorce

 Couples that get divorced, research suggests, focus on the negative much more than the positive in conflict.
 Gottman's research suggests a ratio of 5:1 — five positive interactions to every one negative one — in successful couples.
-He calls this "the magic ratio."
+He calls this "

 "Alternatively, couples more likely to divorce emphasize the negative while leaving out the positive when communicating with their spouses," Bennett says.
 "In fact one common cognitive distortion is 'filtering out the positive' which can lead, especially in a heated discussion, to discount any positives."
 So just as you want to keep from constantly telling yourself bad thoughts, you may want to ensure that you're not always criticizing your partner — even when things get complicated.

 Even though there tends to be a bit of momentum during fights, it's likely in your best interest to not let you and your partner get carried away in the heat of the moment.